Quasi-equilibrium in glassy dynamics: a liquid theory approach

-We thank F.Ricci-Tersenghi and F. Zamponi for discussions.
-SF thanks the Physics Department of the Rome university ``Sapienza'' for hospitality.
+We thank G. Szamel, F. Ricci-Tersenghi, S. Torquato and F. Zamponi for discussions and S. Sastry for careful reading of the manuscript.
+SF thanks the Physics Department of the Rome university ``La Sapienza'' for hospitality.
 The research of SF has received funding from the European Union, Seventh Framework Programme FP7-ICT-2009-C under grant agreement n.
 265496.
 The European Research Council has provided financial support through European Research Council Grant 247328.
+P.U. acknowledges the Physics Department of University of Rome La Sapienza and the LPTMS of the University of Paris-Sud where most of this work has been done.
+He acknowledges also the support of the ERC grant NPRGGLASS.